Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Vector-sensing Demonstration

-As a demonstration of the full vector capacity, a set of static magnetic field points designed along a 3D spiral curve was applied and measured.
-The trajectory of the vector fields is shown in Fig.\,\ref{fig:3dvectordemonstration}\,(a) and the corresponding amplitudes along each coordinate axis are displayed in Fig.\,\ref{fig:3dvectordemonstration}\,(b).
-The applied field in $z$ direction is $\rm{R}\cos\theta$, where R is the radius of the sphere and $\theta$ is the altitude angle (between the magnetic field to be measured and the $z$-axis).
-The applied $\mathrm{B}_x$ and $\mathrm{B}_y$ fields are $\rm{R}\sin\theta\cos\phi$ and $\rm{R}\sin\theta\sin\phi$, respectively, where $\rm{\phi}$ is the azimuth angle (between the projection of $\mathbf{B}$ in the $x$-$y$ plane and the $x$-axis).
+As a demonstration of full-vector sensing capacity, a set of static magnetic field vectors, the trajectory of which was designed along a 3-D a spiral curve on a sphere, was applied and measured.
+The applied field value curve is shown in Fig.\,\ref{fig:3dvectordemonstration}\,(a) and the corresponding amplitudes along each coordinate axis are displayed in Fig.\,\ref{fig:3dvectordemonstration}\,(b).
+The component in $z$ direction is $|\rm{B}|\cos\theta$, where $|\rm{B}|$ is the magnitude of the applied magnetic field vectors and $\theta$ is the altitude angle (between the magnetic field to be measured and the $z$-axis).
+The $\mathrm{B}_x$ and $\mathrm{B}_y$ are $|\rm{B}|\sin\theta\cos\phi$ and $|\rm{B}|\sin\theta\sin\phi$, respectively, where $\rm{\phi}$ is the azimuth angle (between the projection of $\mathbf{B}$ in the $x$-$y$ plane and the $x$-axis).
 This corresponds to the values of $\mathrm{B}_x$ and $\mathrm{B}_y$ shown in Fig.\,\ref{fig:3dvectordemonstration}\,(b).
 The measured field components in $x$ and $y$ directions show good agreement with the amplitudes determined by a \textit{priori} calculations.
 The scatter in the data can be attributed to environmental noise in the laboratory and the applied field.
-The latter is also the reason for the larger noise in the $z$ direction.
 The trajectory was measured multiple times and the angles were reconstructed every time.
 Figure\,\ref{fig:3dvectordemonstration} (c) shows the average angle with the statistical error.
-Note here that all the experiments were operated in the lab environment without magnetic shielding.
+Note here, that all the experiments were performed in a lab environment without magnetic shielding.

+With the basic protocol established, this simultaneous vector magnetometry method should be extendable to single-NV probes.
+Single NV centers in diamond have been exploited to detect fluctuating magnetic fields (used as scalar relaxometry magnetometers) without microwaves\,\cite{PhysRevApplied.6.064001,wood2017microwave} as they share the spin dynamics near the GSLAC investigated above and in literature\,\cite{PhysRevApplied.6.064001}.
+Both techniques, the presently realized GSLAC-based vector magnetometry and relaxometry magnetometry, rely on monitoring the PL signal when the NVs are precisely turned to/near the GSLAC.
+Since they are operated with similar apparatus, the experimental setup for the latter can be extended for vector magnetic sensing by adding a set of 3-D Helmholtz coil pairs and two LIAs.
+As there are no technical barriers of implementing the protocol onto a single NV center, it appears realistic to achieve nanoscale vector magnetometry applicable in a broad range of temperatures including below 4\,K.